Culturе and Traditions, Bulgarian Celebrations, UNESCO sites

 The Thracians are the earliest people known to history who inhabited Bulgaria’s land during the Bronze and Iron Ages.

 What were the Thracians famous for?
 They were excellent vine-growers and wine-makers, famous brave warriors, whose horses were “faster than the wind”.
 The Thracians Kings possessed a lot of gold; they owned the ancient gold mines in the Rhodope Mountains.
 Gold for them was a symbol of supreme power and proof of their divine origin.
 The numerous Thracian gold treasures, unearthed in Bulgaria, show an exquisite creativity.
 The mural paintings in Kazanlak Thracian tomb made this modest-sized monument world-famous.
 It dates back to the 4th-3rd c.
 BC.
 The paintings are among the best preserved ancient frescoes of the Early Hellenistic period, therefore unique in the world history of art.

 This modest-sized mediaeval monument is a jewel, especially for visitors, interested in European culture, mediaeval art and history.
 Located just 10 km from downtown Sofia, at the foot of Vitosha Mountain, Boyana church is a glittering art gallery.
 At present Boyana Church consists of three connected buildings – from the 11th, 13th and 19th centuries.
-Only the first two churches, built in the middle Ages, posses significant artistic and architectural value.
+Only the first two churches (11th amd 13th c.
+AD), posses significant artistic and architectural value.